• Skip to primary navigation

 How to Get Around Bologna

-Despite this, to see the best of Bologna you’ll still want to get about the city on foot.
-Moving at a slower pace allows you to really appreciate the atmosphere of this ancient place and take in the many little details which speak to its lengthy history.
-Additionally, many of the main sights are close together and are found within pedestrian areas which makes other modes of transport irrelevant.
+Bologna may not look very big on a map, but when you’re walking through the historic center, it might feel much larger and denser than you imagined.
+Even so, to see the best of Bologna, you’ll want to get around the city on foot.
+Walking allows you to appreciate the atmosphere of this ancient place, taking in the many details that speak to its long history.
+Also, many of the main sights are close together and in pedestrian areas, which makes other modes of transport irrelevant.

 Aerial cityscape view from the tower on Bologna old town center with Maggiore square in Italy